Immigration information for visitors

-Under the new immigration rules, there are a number of different visa routes, which a non UK/International academic may travel to the UK under.
+Under the new immigration rules, there are several different visa routes which non-UK academics residing outside the UK may travel to the UK under.

 Standard Visitor Visa - Academic Visitor

-An academic may be eligible to apply as an ‘academic visitor’ under the Standard Visitor visa route if they are visiting the UK (not to work) to:
+An academic may be eligible to apply as an ‘academic visitor’ under the Standard Visitor visa route if they are visiting the UK to:

 Note: Individuals must apply for a biometric residence permit if they are staying in the UK as an academic for longer than 6 months.